-These are a few popular favourites in the guitar world.
+These are a few popular favorites in the guitar world.
 Now let’s talk about their pros and cons!

 Even if you don’t own the full versions, most plug-ins will grant you enough options to find the sound you are looking for, with endless combinations.
-Heads (or combo), cabinets, microphones, speakers… All that gear can be chosen and combined together, with endless possibilities!
+Heads (or combo), cabinets, microphones, speakers… All that gear can be chosen and combined, with endless possibilities!
 Sounds like Paradise, right?

 Some plug-ins allow you also to create and share your sounds with other users, which means that you’ll also benefit from the sounds of other skilled musicians.
 Sometimes even professional and famous ones!
 You can usually find this at PositiveGrid ToneCloud also, just check it out and you might have fun with it!

 If you’re into the older style, you will probably place a real microphone in front of the speaker of your real amp, and that’s the way you start recording.
 Maybe your performance is amazing, but during the mix, you realize that the sound is not as good as you wanted.
 Maybe a different timbre would have been a better choice.

 With plug-ins, the sound of your guitar is recorded ‘clean’ through the audio interface.
 In this case, the virtual amp (and all of its options) is processing the sound after recording; you can also change it endless times afterward.
 You can start playing your guitar solo with a Rectifier, but replace it in a second with a Bogner Ecstasy – just as an example!